My Opah in 2009

 IMG_4505

-But, it was before, in 2009.
-All the pictures was taken during that time.
-Now she is not as strong as before as she had an accident last year which injured her waist.
-Luckily, it's happened in the house, not at this place.
-Otherwise it could have been catastrophic.
+But that was back in 2009.
+All these pictures were taken then.
+Now, she is not as strong as she once was, having suffered an accident last year that injured her waist.
+Fortunately, it happened at home and not out here—otherwise, the consequences could have been far worse.